gaia-pipeline/gaia/README.rst

 Pipelines are defined by jobs and a function usually represents a job.
 You can define as many jobs in your pipeline as you want.

 Every function accepts arguments.
-Those arguments can be requested from the pipeline itself and the values passed back in from the UI.
+Those arguments can be requested from the pipeline itself and the values are passed back in from the UI.

 Some pipeline jobs need a specific order of execution. `DependsOn` allows you to declare dependencies for every job.